Self-hosted security proxy for agent traffic

 Start an enterprise conversation.

-Tell us a bit about your team and what you want to protect.
+Tell us about your stack, your outbound risk, and what you want to protect.
 We'll route the inquiry to hellocosmos@gmail.com.

 Submissions are delivered to email, and users may see a captcha depending on spam protection.